mardillu/android-coding-challenge/README.md

 - Task completion.

 If you would like to leave any feedback, please edit the README, and leave your comment below here:
+## Comments
+I came across some inline comments in the source code that seem to be action points such as the one in the `showPosts(posts: List<Post>)` in the `PostsActivity` class and `render(state: PostDetailScreenState)` in the `PostDetailActivity` class.
+I wasn't sure if I was supposed to act on those comments since they were not mentioned in the task list in this file.
+Anyways, I fixed the one in the `PostsActivity` class